SURFnet/surf-token-based-access/phase-1/phase-1-report.md

 Use case 1: Sharing a folder to SSK

-Use case 2: Sharing a folder read-only to a particular SRC VM
+Use case 2: Sharing a folder read-only to a particular SRC VM within the context of one CO

-Use case 3: Sharing a folder read-write to a particular SRC VM
+Use case 3: Sharing a folder read-write to a particular SRC VM within the context of one CO

 A policy could apply that states that the VM to share with needs to belong to the CO of which the user is a member.